CamiloCarvajal/vetpet/README.md

 # Description

-Application focused on a veterinarian, which allows you to register the information of a pet and its respective owner.
+Application focused on a vet, which allows you to register the information of a pet and its respective owner.

 you can perform:

-- Pet registration.
+- Pet registration
 - Modify the information of a pet
 - Delete a pet
 - Also, all pets are listed by default on the main page